 Understanding latex allergy and becoming familiar with common sources of latex can help you prevent your own allergic reactions or those of someone else.

 If you're allergic to latex, you're likely to react after being in contact with the latex in rubber gloves or by inhaling airborne latex particles, which can be released when latex gloves are removed.
-Signs and symptoms can range from mild to severe, depending on the degree of your sensitivity and to the amount of latex allergen to which you're exposed.
+Latex allergy symptoms can range from mild to severe, depending on the degree of your sensitivity and the amount of latex allergen to which you're exposed.
 Your reaction can worsen with repeated exposure to latex.

 Anaphylactic shock symptoms